docker/docs/desktop/install/mac-install.md

    For more information, see [Docker Desktop Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement){: target="_blank" rel="noopener" class="_" }.
 We recommend that you also read the [FAQs](https://www.docker.com/pricing/faq){: target="_blank" rel="noopener" class="_"}.
 5. From the installation window, select either:
    - **Use recommended settings (Requires password)**.
 This let's Docker Desktop automatically set the necessary configuration settings for a seamless experience.
    - **Use advanced settings**.
-You can then manually set the location of the Docker CLI tools, and choose to enable the default Docker socket and privileged port mapping.
+You can then [manually set the location](#manually-set-the-location-of-the-docker-cli-tools) of the Docker CLI tools, and choose to enable the default Docker socket and privileged port mapping.
+6. Select **Finish**

+#### Manually set the location of the Docker CLI tools

 ### Install from the command line